Main

 Although judged a forgery, a Jan 22, 1781 Deed of Gift by William Dewitt mentioned the names of his children by his first wife.
 In it he gifts to his wife Catherine White Dewitt Negroes Ben, Filis, Jinny, and Mary; to his daughter Catherine Dewitt Negroes Febe and Sambo June; to his son Jesse Negroes Cuffey, Stephen, Eudgo, Manday, James, Dol and Lammenton; and to his daughter Martha Negroes Filis and her child, and Jupiter [McBee, Book E, p.
 162].

 On Aug 31, 1784 the Natchez Court appointed appraisers to value William Dewitt's whole estate to protect creditors in case of William's "meditated flight".
 On Dec 23, 1784 the estate was valued at $4,319.
-It included 600 arpents on St. Catherine's Creek with cabins, 400 arpents (about 336 acres) on the Mississippi River with dwelling house and cabins, and 10 slaves [McBee, p.
-27.
+It included 600 arpents on St. Catherine's Creek with cabins, 400 arpents (about 336 acres) on the Mississippi River with dwelling house and cabins, and 10 slaves, Jupiter among them [McBee, Book A, pp. 24-27].

 By Feb 20, 1786, after William Dewitt's conviction for "intention to leave [Natchez] District without passport to evade payment", the entire estate was put up for public sale and the proceeds distributed to the creditors.
 Among the slaves sold were: